What Does The Canadian Consumer Spending Downturn Mean For You?

 What’s really important is to pay attention to what makes them happy and why.

-Once you can answer those questions, you can focus on creating an experience that makes all the customers who enter your store feel happy.
+Once you can answer those questions, you can focus on creating an experience that makes every customer who enters your store feel happy.

 If you’ve decided it’s time to throw in the retail towel, we can help.